1TanishChavan/CodeSprint/Readme.md

 <summary>Setup with Docker</summary>

-- Put your Gemini API and JWT key
+- Put your Gemini API and JWT key in "docker-compose.yml"

 - For 1st time setup run below command